Your Weirdest Thing, Vol. 2

 I think two things are going on here.
 First, it's not quite accurate that science says there is no such thing.
 As you probably know from episode #192 which was all about ball lightning, the science on this is highly fragmented.
 While it's true that no empirical evidence for ball lightning exists, many scientists in have proposed hypotheses to explain it.
 Here are the four points I make in the episode:

 And when you read any of the hypotheses proposed — and even presented as definitive on sources like Wikipedia — they clearly don't apply to the vast majority of reports, all rely on theoretical conditions never actually observed in nature, and they're all usually from scientists working outside their field.

 The second thing I think of when I hear your dad's story is that it's the same as the one ball lightning story that's by far the most often repeated and dramatized on television: the account of radio astronomer Roger Jennison published in 1969.
 Virtually any article or film about ball lightning retells Jennison's story, which is essentially identical to your dad's.
+He was on an airliner, and saw what he described as ball lightning come rolling down the aisle.
 For my money, the chances that these recollections of your dad's 75-year-old story have been colored by these pop-culture dramatizations are too high to give much credence to the details you think you remember.
-(Also, Jennison was a big believer in dowsing in addition to ball lightning — so take his stories with a grain of salt — as you should all stories.)
+(Also, Jennison was a big believer in dowsing and other fringe beliefs in addition to ball lightning — so take his stories with a grain of salt — as you should all stories.)

 The Teapot Trance

 This creepy case is from Max in England: